Dr. O’Hara is an expert on issues related to market microstructure.

 Her recent research looks at the how ETFs affect market stability, liquidity issues in corporate bond markets, and corporate governance problems in banks.
 She has consulted for a number of companies and organizations, including Facebook, Microsoft, Merrill Lynch, Credit Suisse, the New York Stock Exchange, Bristol-Meyers Squibb, and the World Federation of Exchanges.

 Dr. O’Hara is the Robert W. Purcell Professor of Finance at the Johnson Graduate School of Management, Cornell University, and holds a Professorship at the University of Technology Sydney.
-She is the author of numerous journal articles as well as the classic book Market Microstructure Theory (Blackwell: 1995).
-She publishes widely on a broad range of topics including banking and financial intermediaries, law and finance, experimental economics, and finance and ethics, and recently published a book “Something for Nothing: Arbitrage and Ethics on Wall Street” (Norton:2016).
+She is the author of numerous journal articles as well as the classic book Market Microstructure Theory (Blackwell, 1995).
+She publishes widely on a broad range of topics including banking and financial intermediaries, law and finance, experimental economics, and finance and ethics, and recently published a book, Something for Nothing: Arbitrage and Ethics on Wall Street (Norton, 2016).

-She spent more than a decade on the Board of Directors of Investment Technology Group, Inc. (ITG), a global agency brokerage firm, most recently serving as Chairman of the Board.
-She is currently an Advisor to Symbiont IO, a fintech company focused on distributed ledger technology.
-She was a member of the CFTC-SEC Emerging Regulatory Issues Task Force (the “flash crash” committee), the Global Advisory Board of the Securities Exchange Board of India (SEBI), the Advisory Board of the Office of Financial Research, U.S. Treasury, and she is currently serving on the SEC Equity Market Structure Advisory Board.
+She spent more than a decade on the board of directors of Investment Technology Group, Inc. (ITG), a global agency brokerage firm, most recently serving as Chairman of the board.
+She is currently an advisor to Symbiont IO, a fintech company focused on distributed ledger technology.
+She was a member of the CFTC-SEC Emerging Regulatory Issues Task Force (the “flash crash” committee), the global advisory board of the Securities Exchange Board of India (SEBI), the advisory board of the Office of Financial Research, US Treasury, and she is currently serving on the SEC Equity Market Structure Advisory Board.